lijiaoyan/mults_group/_pages/about.md

 Recent news
 ======

+- I gave a talk on Scientific Machine Learning at Lawrence Livermore National Laboratory.
+(Feb 19, 2020)
 - I gave a talk on Scientific Machine Learning at Worcester Polytechnic Institute, Mathematical Sciences Department.
 (Feb 13, 2020)
 - I gave a talk on Scientific Machine Learning at Oak Ridge National Laboratory.
 (Jan 27, 2020)
 - I gave a talk on Scientific Machine Learning at Argonne National Laboratory, Mathematics and Computer Science Division.
 (Jan 21, 2020)